Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 == Changelog ==

+== 2.8.8 ==
+* Fixed the warnings showing up on plugin activation

 == 2.8.7 ==
-* Modified the extensions page
 * Added width and height parameters to the business map shortcode
-* Search results with display in alphabetical order
+* Search results display in alphabetical order

 == 2.8.6 ==
 * Fixed the featured image linking to post when single_link is no.